What is A Digital Marketing Plan, And How Is It Done?

 Digital Marketing plan definition

-Digital Marketing is a form of online marketing that only uses new media and digital advertising channels such as the Internet, mobile or IoT and that thanks to the power of technology allows you to create personalized products and services and measure everything that happens to create unique and memorable customer experiences for mutual benefit.
+Digital Marketing is a form of online marketing services that only uses new media and digital advertising channels such as the Internet, mobile or IoT and that thanks to the power of technology allows you to create personalized products and services and measure everything that happens to create unique and memorable customer experiences for mutual benefit.

 The Digital Marketing plan is a very elaborate report in which we specify the objectives to be achieved and the strategies and tactics that we will use to make them.
 It is vitally important that this document is planned correctly and is the result of in-depth research.